top of page

 1. Until 20 clicks, if the ACOR is more than 0% (notice the use of >, and not >=) and up to 50% included (<= and not <), increase the bid by 15%.
 If there was just this one rule, once the ACOR went beyond 50% we would not see any increases in the bid.
 Hence there is a second rule because, in this case, we want to keep increasing bids that are giving us a profit, but in lower increments.

 2. Your rules should aim to have your campaigns close to a 100% ACOR.
-This will mean you are spending the money correctly as per your optimization goal.
+This will mean you are spending the money correctly as per your breakeven goal.

 3. Do not overthink it.
-The auto-generated rules can already help out with most of the work, so if there is nothing that catches your attention (example: targets that were paused with royalties associated), then there is nothing else to add.
+The auto-generated rules can already help out with most of the work, so if there is nothing that catches your attention, then there is nothing else to add.

 What should you be looking for in the longer term?